-Laboratory techniques in thermodynamics, chemical equilibria, phase phenomena, kinetics, spectr.
-Prerequisite: CHEM 321 or permission of instructor. () spectroscopy.
+Laboratory techniques in thermodynamics, chemical equilibria, phase phenomena, kinetics, and spectroscopy.
+Prerequisite: CHEM 322.
+Pre or corequisite: CHEM 321 or permission of instructor.
+(S)

-CHEM 378 Practicum in Laboratory Instruction 1(0-2) Laboratory preparation, instruction, safety, and methods under the guidance of an instructor.
+CHEM 378 Practicum in Laboratory Instruction 1(0-2)

+Laboratory preparation, instruction, safety, and methods under the guidance of an instructor.
 May be repeated for a maximum of two credits.
 Prerequisite: permission of instructor.
 (F,S) Repeatable (2)